MoTrPAC/MotrpacRatTraining6mo/workshops/WorkshopPreparation.md

 > TLDR; complete the steps in this document *before* the workshop if you want to use the MoTrPAC R packages to explore PASS1B data.

-Thank you for your interest in the MoTrPAC Workshop: PASS1B R packages & JupyterHub (1/11/23 at 12:00 PM PT)!
+Thank you for your interest in the MoTrPAC PASS1B R packages!

-The **first part** of this workshop will focus on the **BIC's interactive JupyterHub Dashboard**, which allows users to explore PASS1B data and results without any code. **This part of the workshop is suitable for people without any programming experience.** However, to follow along on your own computer, you need an authorized [MoTrPAC Data Portal](https://motrpac-data.org/) account.

-During the **second part** of the workshop, we will work through practical examples of how to use the **[MotrpacRatTraining6mo](https://motrpac.github.io/MotrpacRatTraining6mo/) and [MotrpacRatTraining6moData](https://motrpac.github.io/MotrpacRatTraining6moData/) R packages** to explore and analyze PASS1B data in R. This part of the workshop is geared towards people who are familiar with R, but I will do my best to accommodate new programmers/R users as well.
+During this workshop, we will work through practical examples of how to use the **[MotrpacRatTraining6mo](https://motrpac.github.io/MotrpacRatTraining6mo/) and [MotrpacRatTraining6moData](https://motrpac.github.io/MotrpacRatTraining6moData/) R packages** to explore and analyze PASS1B data in R. This workshop is geared towards people who are familiar with R, but I will do my best to accommodate new programmers/R users as well.
-**If you are interested in this part of the workshop, please complete the steps in this document beforehand**.
+**Please complete the steps in this document beforehand**.
 Time **will not** be allotted at the beginning of the workshop to perform these installation steps.

 ### Contents